 April 2016 Stephanie retired from performing and became a member of the Happy’s Circus Fundraising team.
 In 2019 Stephanie decided to take a break from Circus life

 As a 2 year old Pip Randelle used to do funny things all the time, but he cried when people laughed.
 At that age he did not understand that people were not laughing at him, but the things he did.

 As a young performer Pip would not enter the circus ring unless he was disguised as a little monkey who stole the fruit which his father “Happy” was trying to juggle.
 He progressed to performing as Billybang the clown, a young Anakin Skywalker from Star Wars & a comedy hypnotist, amongst many other characters.
 He has appeared on TV in “Kids say the funniest things” & starred as Puck in “A Midsummer night’s dream”

 He was honoured with an award in 2001 in recognition of his contribution as a professional junior circus artist & he also won the Junior International Clowns Award for 2003

 Pip is now a multi skilled accomplished performer & musician whose repertoire extends to comedic pantomime roles & guest appearances on other Circuses.
-Pip is Artistic & Technical Director of Happy’s Circus.
+Pip became Artistic & Technical Director @ Happy’s Circus.
 He has also contributed to both writing, directing & performing at the Easter and Halloween shows at the Hippodrome Circus in Great Yarmouth.

 In 2013 & 2014 Pip starred at the Hippodrome Circus Christmas Spectacular alongside Jack Jay, undertaking the role of lead comic to rave reviews.
 In 2015 Pip featured as one of two principle clowns at Zippos’ Winter Wonderland Circus at Hyde Park, London.